 A unique acne treatment plan for each patient

-Dr. Gandhi knows no two acne patients are the same.
-When you visit him in his Dayton, Ohio dermatology office, he’s prepared with the most advanced treatment options to tailor an acne treatment plan specialized for your needs.
+Here at the Ohio Skin Center, we know no two acne patients are the same.
+When you visit us at our Dayton, Ohio dermatology office, we are prepared with the most advanced treatment options to tailor an acne treatment plan specialized for your needs.

-He listens attentively to each patient’s acne history and previous treatment experiences.
-He then provides a detailed acne treatment plan, which may include oral and/or topical medication with scheduled follow-ups to monitor progress and guide his patients every step of the way.
+We listen attentively to each patient’s acne history and previous treatment experiences.
+We then provides a detailed acne treatment plan, which may include oral and/or topical medication with scheduled follow-ups to monitor progress and guide his patients every step of the way.

 There are many treatment options and each has an essential role in improving and preventing future acne breakouts.
 Plus, some treatments work better together as a combination therapy.

 Early intervention is crucial for preventing acne scarring and the emotional effects of acne.

 Topical acne medications like retinoids can help remove dead skin cells and increase cellular turnover to stop skin cells from getting stuck and clogging pores.
 Benzoyl peroxide kills bacteria that are causing redness and inflammation.
 And they also help reduce redness, inflammation, even the skin tone.